champost/demographer/README.rst

    At a terminal prompt.
 This command launches the GUI.

 3. The commands for DemoGrapher are listed in the output box when the program opens.
-You can also watch the tutorial video that can be downloaded from the GitHub site.
+You can also watch the tutorial video at the GitHub site.

 Installation instructions